n8n-io/n8n-docs/docs/insight2/data-sources/postgresql.md

 # PostgreSQL

-Insight can connect to PostgreSQL databases to read and write data.
+Insight² can connect to PostgreSQL databases to read and write data.

 ## Connection

 Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted Insight.
-If you are using Insight cloud, please whitelist our IP.
+If you are using Insight² cloud, please whitelist our IP.

 To add a new PostgreSQL database, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
 Select PostgreSQL from the modal that pops up.

-Insight requires the following to connect to your PostgreSQL database.
+Insight² requires the following to connect to your PostgreSQL database.

 - **Host**
 - **Port**